hoxo-m/adjustMLE/README.md

 sometimes relatively small compared to the dimension of input variables.

 The goal of the package is to alleviate bias by adjusting the MLE.
-To achieve this, we implemented a method called “ProbeFrontier,” as proposed by Sur and Candès (2019).
+To achieve this, we implemented two methods:

+- “ProbeFrontier,” as proposed by Sur and Candès (2018), and
+- “SLOE,” as proposed by Yadlowsky et al. (2021).

-For example, let’s consider a scenario where the number of input variables p = 180, and the true parameters consist of 10 for the first 1/3, -10 for the next 1/3, and 0 for the remaining 1/3.
-Additionally, consider the sample size n = 900.
+For example, let’s consider a scenario where the number of input variables p = 360, and the true parameters consist of 10 for the first 1/3, -10 for the next 1/3, and 0 for the remaining 1/3.
+Additionally, consider the sample size n = 3000.
 In such a case, the MLE returned by `glm()` contains a non-negligible bias.

 ``` r